04. Creating World/Kingdom Maps

 Clicking this button opens the Region Settings dialog box:

-This dialog box enables the author to change the values used to generate region maps.
+This dialog box enables the user to change the values used to generate region maps.

 The list on the left contains 11 terrain types that are used to generate the map.
 When a new choice is made in one of the drop-down lists, the corresponding column heading is changed to match.
 This list is limited to 11 choices.